julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 #### Patriot Missile Failure (1991)

 During the Gulf War in 1991, a Patriot missile defense system failed to intercept an incoming Scud missile, resulting in the deaths of 28 American soldiers and injuries to over 100 others.
 The failure was attributed to a software bug that caused the system's clock to drift over time, leading to inaccuracies in tracking the Scud missile's position.
-The tracking error came from two different versions on internal clocking routing; one was from older missle system (from assembly code), another was an updated routing for newer faster missiles.
+The tracking error came from two different versions on internal clocking routing; one was from older missile system (from assembly code), another was an updated routing for newer faster missiles.
 The mismatch created a time skew large enough to allow the Scud to be ½ kilometer off its computed location.
 This shows how not repeating yourself can lead to catastrophic consequences.